-Rockall Safety Ltd (“Rockall”) are committed to complying with the General Data Protection Regulation and the Data Protection Act 2018, once enacted.
+Rockall Safety Ltd (“Rockall”) are committed to complying with the General Data Protection Regulation and the Data Protection Act 2018.
 Looking after the personal information you share with us is very important, and we want you to be confident that your personal data is kept safely and securely and to understand how we use it to offer you a better experience.

 We have published this notice to help you understand:

 - how and why Rockall collect information from you;

 - who we share your information with, why and on what basis; and

 If we make changes to this notice we will notify you by updating it on our website.
 Rockall will be what is known as the ‘Data Controller’ of the personal data you provide to us, and we will sometimes refer to ourselves in this notice as “we” or “us”.
 By Data Controller, this means Rockall determines the purposes and way in which any personal data are, or will be, processed.

 Should you need to contact us, please write to: